sctg-development/vite-react-heroui-auth0-template/README.md

-# Vite, Auth0 & HeroUI Template
+# Vite, OAuth & HeroUI Template

-This is a template for creating applications using Vite 6, HeroUI (v2) and an Auth0 authentication layer.
+This is a template for creating applications using Vite 6, HeroUI (v2) and a flexible authentication layer that supports multiple OAuth providers (Auth0, Dex, and more).

 [Try it on CodeSandbox](https://githubbox.com/sctg-development/vite-react-heroui-auth0-template)